Index Copernicus

-Index Copernicus (IC) is an online database of user-contributed information, including profiles of scientists, as well as of scientific institutions, publications and projects established in 1999 in Poland, and operated by Index Copernicus International.
+Index Copernicus (IC) is an online database of user-contributed information, including profiles of scientists, scientific institutions, publications and projects.
+It was established in 1999 in Poland, and is operated by Index Copernicus International.
 The database, named after Nicolaus Copernicus (who triggered the Copernican Revolution), has several assessment tools to track the impact of scientific works and publications, individual scientists, or research institutions.
 In addition to the productivity aspects, IC also offers the traditional abstracting and indexing of scientific publications.

 Origins

 The Index Copernicus aimed to offer an alternative to the English language dominance of publication indexing systems.
 The enterprise was co-financed by the European Regional Development Fund under the name: "Electronic Publishing House of Scientific Journals system of Index Copernicus Ltd."